 The Agentive Claim Becomes the Audit Boundary

-A June 2026 arXiv paper distinguishes scaffolded agentic systems from internally organized agentive systems.
-Its governance lesson is not to grant agency as a marketing label, but to demand component-level evidence for goals, identity, planning, self-regulation, learning, and oversight.
+An agentive claim is an assertion about where agency-bearing structure lives inside a system.
+A June 2026 arXiv paper distinguishes scaffolded agentic systems from internally organized agentive systems; the governance lesson is to demand component-level evidence for goals, identity, planning, self-regulation, learning, oversight, and revocation before the label changes how much authority a system receives.

 Agency as a Claim